Avatar: The Game

-Avatar: The Game is a third-person action video game based on James Cameron's film Avatar.
-The game was developed by Ubisoft Montreal and released on the PlayStation 3, Xbox 360, Microsoft Windows, Wii and Nintendo DS on December 1, 2009, with a PSP version released later on December 7.
+Avatar: The Game is a 2009 third-person shooter action-adventure game based on the 2009 film Avatar.
+The game was developed by Ubisoft Montreal and published by Ubisoft.
+It was released on the PlayStation 3, Xbox 360, Microsoft Windows, Wii, and Nintendo DS on December 1, 2009, with a PlayStation Portable version later released on December 7.
 It uses the same technology as the film to be displayed in stereoscopic 3D.
 As of May 19, 2010, the game has sold nearly 2.7 million copies.

-The game, which acts as a prequel to the film, features Sigourney Weaver, Stephen Lang, Michelle Rodriguez, and Giovanni Ribisi, who reprise their roles from the film.
+The game, which acts as a non-canon prequel to the film, features Sigourney Weaver, Stephen Lang, Michelle Rodriguez, and Giovanni Ribisi, who reprise their roles from the film.
 The casting and voice production for Avatar: The Game was handled by Blindlight.

 The online services for the game were shut down on August 8, 2014.